 Change the line keys settings to change the default outbound caller ID number when using a desk phone.
 If you have access to multiple direct phone numbers or shared lines, you can specify the caller ID number for each line.

 How is the caller ID name (CNAM) determined on outbound calls from Zoom Phone?

-    Note: The CNAM applies to the entire organization.
+- The CNAM applies to the entire organization or site.
 The admin cannot apply a different CNAM for individual phone users.

 In the US, the CNAM that is displayed to the receiving party is determined by the phone service that is receiving the call, not the phone service where the call is originating.
 The phone service that is receiving the call relies on a CNAM database to match the incoming caller ID number with a CNAM.
 In the US, only the caller ID number is passed along to the receiving phone service so it's up to them to match the number with a CNAM.